 You probably also remember that in 2001, it came out that the game had been RIGGED for years.
-McDonald’s used an independent company called Simon Marketing to run the contest and some of their employees ran a scam where they’d steal the best game pieces, give them to friends or family members, then split the money.
+McDonald’s used an independent company called Simon Marketing to run the contest.
+But some of their employees ran a scam where they’d steal the best game pieces.
+Then they give them to friends or family members, and split the money.
 Fifty-one people ended up getting indicted for fraud.

 Now here’s the obscure part… and a glorious example of a head shaking attempt to work the American legal system.
 One of the people indicted for fraud was Stanley Warwick.
 In 1999, he “won” the million dollar prize, thanks to a piece that was passed to him by a friend inside of Simon.
 When Warwick was indicted for conspiracy to commit mail fraud in 2001, his annual payments of $50,000-a-year for 20 years stopped.

 In 2005, his widow, Naomi, sued McDonald’s to continue the payments.
 Seriously.
 (I couldn’t find any articles on how that suit turned out… it may still be pending.)

 There are tons of localized versions of Monopoly which are officially licensed by Hasbro.
 Lots of major U.S. cities have their own versions of the game, including New York, Los Angeles, Boston, Chicago, Vegas, Orlando, et. al.